Application Quick Tips

 Coverage Start Dates

-If you want your coverage to begin the 1st of next month, you must enroll by the 23rd of the month.
-If you enroll after the 23rd, your coverage won’t start until the 1st of the following month.
+If you want your coverage to begin next month, you must enroll by the 15th of the month.
+If you enroll after that, your coverage won’t start until the following month.

 Example: Sally wants her coverage to begin Jan.
 1, so she needs to enroll by Dec.
 15. If Sally enrolls after Dec.
 15, her coverage won’t start until Feb.
 1.

 Example: Sally wants her coverage to end Oct.
 31, so she needs to cancel by Oct.
 23. If Sally cancels after Oct.
 23, her coverage won’t end until Nov.
 30.